 Many large companies have fallen victim to such cybercrime schemes and have lost a good amount of revenue on lawsuits in recovering their losses.
-Thus, it is highly crucial to set permissions on files and dispose of the stale data.
+Thus, it is highly crucial to set permissions on files and dispose of stale data.
 For the protection and security of data, more severe consequences are being enforced as strict legislation is being passed in every region across the globe.
 Companies should take note of enacting and implementing data privacy rules and regulations to users and their private information.

 It is advisory to implement better controls over organizations’ access and right to store the data of their users.
 Keeping proper data classification and governance adequately is highly beneficial in maintaining compliance management with data privacy laws like GDPR, HIPAA, ISO 27001, PCI DSS, and more.
-Besides this, the government of India has also proposed the groundbreaking data privacy laws in India akin to Europe’s GDPR.
+Besides this, the government of India has also proposed groundbreaking data privacy laws in India akin to Europe’s GDPR.

-As per the data privacy law, the technology companies in India will require to get consent from citizens prior to collecting and processing their personal information.
+As per the data privacy law, technology companies in India will require to get consent from citizens prior to collecting and processing their personal information.
 It is essentially required to be enacted as any personal data that is sensitive for someone, could be further maliciously used by anyone with vicious intent.
-The personal information could be any of these following types of data privacy categories:
+The personal information could be any of the following types of data privacy categories: